2023-25 Digital Dialogue: Wales Impact Report

 Introduction

-Young people gain the knowledge, skills and confidence to engage in the democratic process through informed interactions with their elected representatives.
-Digital Dialogue: Wales takes four teaching hours to deliver, with three hours dedicated to workshops and one hour to deliver a Dialogue session.
+Young people gain the knowledge, skills and confidence to engage in the democratic process through informed interactions.
+The programme takes four teaching hours to deliver, with three hours dedicated to workshops and one hour to deliver a Dialogue session.
 These interactions take place both online and in-person, in classrooms across Wales.
+The programme empowers learners across Wales to become ethical, informed citizens – in line with the Curriculum for Wales and the Well-being of Future Generations Act.

-Learners at the Maelor School in conversation with MS Sam Rowlands
+Learners at Penygarn Primary School in conversation with Cllr Jon Horlor

 What Digital Dialogue: Wales delivered